Linuxfabrik/monitoring-plugins/check-plugins/wildfly-gc-status/README.md

 Reports garbage collector activity from a WildFly/JBoss AS server via its HTTP management API, reporting the collection rate and the share of wall-clock time spent in garbage collection (GC overhead) for each collector.
+The figures are reported for trending and never alert on their own.

 options:
   -h, --help            show this help message and exit